arpxspace/smartcommit/README.md

 # smartcommit

-**smartcommit** self documents your code by being an intelligent, AI-powered CLI tool that helps you write semantic, Conventional Commits messages effortlessly.
+**smartcommit** is an intelligent, AI-powered CLI tool that helps you write semantic, Conventional Commits messages effortlessly.
 It analyzes your staged changes, asks clarifying questions to understand the "why" behind your code, and generates a structured commit message for you.

 Future you will thank you for deciding to use `smartcommit`!